PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 * Through the initial authentication using *scriptData*.
 * Later on through an event by saving it on the player using *setScriptData*.

-If the email passed in is linked to an account, then a unique token will be generated, linked to the account and the email sending function will be called which sends an email which contains the token to be used in the reset password sequence to change the password.
+If the email passed in is linked to an account, then:
+* A unique token will be generated linked to the account.
+* The email sending function will be called, which sends an email containing the token to be used in the reset password sequence to change the password.

 ```
     function startRecovery(request){